turtulli/AI-Awareness-Notes/AI-Awareness-Notes.md

 Typically, only the following verses of T.S.
 Eliot are cited in data and information processing contexts:

-Where is the wisdom we have lost in knowledge?
+Where is the wisdom we have lost in knowledge?</br>
 Where is the knowledge we have lost in information?

 Could AI's potential to solve global problems lead us to a future where technology empowers us to live more meaningful and fulfilling lives?
 Do we need to consider including the first line as well?

 Where is the Life we have lost in living?

-### AI and ChatGPT
+## AI and ChatGPT